camping/reststop/README.txt

 * destroy (DELETE)
 * list (GET)

+Custom actions are also possible.
 See the Camping::Controllers#REST method documentation for usage info.

 <b>2.
 Camping views grouped by output format:</b>